audomsak/service-registry/documents/security/create-registry-realm.md

-# Create Keycloak Realm for Service Registry
+# Create Realm for Service Registry

 1. Switch to **Administrator** view then click **Installed Operators** and **Red Hat Single Sign-On Operator**, and click the Keycloak Realm tab, and then **Create KeycloakRealm** button to create a new realm.